jishnupm-68/namasteDsa/warmup/day2/Readme.md

 printHello("jishnu")                        => function calling with argument(actual value)

 -- in the function declaration parameter is used and while calling argument is used

+## loops
+-- for and while loops
+    -- for(initialization; condition; updation)
+        -- if we didnt put a proper condition then it will moves to infinit loop

+## while loop
+initialize variable
+while(condition){
+    code here
+    updation
+}